Top 5 Questions Lactation Consultants Hear

-Our very own in house lactation consultant in LA, Carla, shares her boobalicious knowledge.
-Bear in mid that these are questions she gets asked by people InRealLife, who are standing in front of her, so, listen to yourself and find an InRealLife consultant if you are concerned, or, ask your doctor or midwife.
+Our very own in house lactation consultant in LA, Carla, shares her boobalicious knowledge with our clients.
+I asked her what questions she gets asked.
+Remember, she gets asked by people InRealLife, who are standing in front of her, so, listen to yourself and find an InRealLife consultant or your doctor or midwiffe if you are concerned.

 Happy and healthy mom is best for baby.